 How often do I need an eye exam?

 Optometrists recommend that healthy individuals get a test every two years.
 However, sight tests may be needed more frequently if you have diabetes, are over the age of 40 and have a family history of glaucoma, are over the age of 70, or if you are a child who wears glasses.
 The NHS offer free sight test for all these categories plus more, they also offer optical vouchers to help cover some of the cost of prescription glasses.
 To check if you are eligible for a free sight test and or an optical voucher check out the NHS's criteria.

 What Happens During an Exam?

-While every optometry or ophthalmology office has their own routines, there is a general outline of what happens during an eye exam.
+While every Optometrist or Optician practice has their own routines, there is a general outline of what happens during an eye exam.
 In most cases, you will be seated and given some forms to fill out.
-Some of them are just for insurance purposes, but you want to be as open and detailed as possible about your health history, current health and the health of your ancestors, if you know it.
+You want to be as open and detailed as possible about your health history, current health and the health of your family, if you know it.
 Many eye diseases are inherited or stem from your own health issues, so being as honest and as detailed as possible will help.
 If you use recreational drugs or have a drinking problem, disclose that on your forms.
 No one will judge you.
 Drugs, smoking and excessive alcohol can impact your eyes and vision, so it’s important that you are honest.
 The same can be said for prescription drugs, even if your doctor has prescribed them.

-After filling out your forms, you may go directly to the optometrist or ophthalmologist or you may be pre-tested by an optical assistant.
-Optical technicians or optical assistants put you through a few preliminary tests, mark the results on your forms and create a chart for you.
+After filling out your forms, you may go directly to the Optometrist or you may be pre-tested by an optical assistant.
+Optical technicians or optical assistants can put you through a few preliminary tests, mark the results on your forms and create a chart for you.
 Some optical professionals do all of this themselves and do not have an assistant.
 Either way, later testing will confirm the results of these preliminaries, so don’t be nervous if you’re pre-tested by an assistant.